giry-dev/mangrove-docs/docs/web-app/trade/approve-buy.md

 Before your transaction gets executed, you might have to approve the spending of tokens.
 For now, our app offers two ways to complete a transaction:

-* **Approve & Buy**: you will successively approve the spending and execute the transaction
+* **Approve and Buy**: you will successively approve the spending and execute the transaction

 * **Buy**: you will bypass the approval, and straight away attempt to execute the transaction (useful if you've already done a large approval in the past, for example)